-Columbus shooting: Protesters call for abolition, defunding of law enforcement, reports say
+Columbus shooting: Protesters call for abolition, defunding of police, reports say

 There were no immediate reports of violence or unrest during Wednesday night’s demonstrations.
 The Columbus Police Department did not respond to a request for comment.

+"He should have told her to put down the knife," Taylor said.

+In bodycam footage, police are heard repeatedly saying, "Get down!
+Get down!" before shots were fired.

-Fox News’ Paul Best contributed to this report.
+Fox News’ Paul Best and Emmett Jones contributed to this report.